Jack Whitney

 Jack Whitney (February 21, 1905 - November 2, 1992) was an American sound engineer.
 He won two Academy Awards, one for Best Sound Recording and the other for Best Visual Effects.
 He was nominated six more times in the category Best Sound.

+Whitney was born in Eagle Grove Iowa; in the 1940’s, he moved out of Eagle Grove into Hollywood, where he was promptly sent to Paris.
+He worked under the Sound Services Company.
+He was hired for Sound services after helping fix the sound system within a cinema, which he had previous experience with due to his previous work of making radios.